daad-adventure-writer/daad/README.md

 # DAAD Adventure Writer

 DAAD is a multi-machine and multi-graphics adventure writer, enabling you to target a broad range of 8-bit and 16-bit systems.
-It was written by Tim Gilberts in the late 80s as an in-house solution for the legenardy adventure forge Aventuras AD.
+It was written by Tim Gilberts in the late 80s as an in-house solution for the legendary adventure forge Aventuras AD.
 It allows maintaining a single source file and then compile a database that is runnable through the interpreter of the target machines.

 ![Chichén Itzá (CPC) by Aventuras AD, created '92 with DAAD](http://f.cl.ly/items/2b3q2X3c2M3m451O2G1b/chichen_itza_cpc.png "Chichén Itzá (CPC) by Aventuras AD, created '92 with DAAD")